OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

         function getRoomCapacity() {
             // Note: For simplicity, room capacity logic is hardcoded in this example code.
-            // In a real-world implemention, room capacity data would likely be retrieved from a web service or database.
+            // In a real-world implementation, room capacity data would likely be retrieved from a web service or database.

             // from value of selected list item, take first character (number = room capacity) var roomCapacity = $('#room').val().substring(0, 1);